 - You must file suit against the bond company to enforce your bond claim, but this must be done within thirty (30) days after sending the public entity your notice of claim to be able to recover your attorney fees.

 If you work in Washington, you must remember that you deserve to be paid for the work you do, and following the above laws is the best way to make sure you are.
-If you want to get your hands on Washington’s lien and bond forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your construction lien or bond claims, and do it the right way, contact an experienced Washington lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Security matters.
 Enforce yours by filing valid, enforceable liens.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,